Summary

 • findings of DPIA are being addressed

-• residual security risks and mitigations security have been raised and assigned
+• residual security risks and mitigations have been raised and assigned

-• how you've tested your service to ensure it doesn't expose security risk, for example, testing against OWASP Top 10 (opens in new tab)
+• how you've tested your service to ensure it doesn't expose security risks, for example, testing against OWASP Top 10

-• use of common components, such as DfE Sign-in if authentification is required, to secure your service
+• use of common components, such as DfE Sign-in if authentication is required, to secure your service

 • creating an asset register for the service